jldec/cloudflare-pages-test/markdown/first-steps-using-cloudflare-pages.md

 ## Cloudflare Pages

-This is a walkthrough of setting up [jldec.eu](https://jldec.eu) on Cloudflare Pages.
+This is a walkthrough of setting up [jldec.eu](https://jldec.eu), a copy of [jldec.me](https://jldec.me), on Cloudflare Pages.

-If you have access to Cloudflare Pages, you will see a button like this when you login to your Cloudflare dashboard.
+If you have access to Cloudflare Pages, you will see this button when you login to Cloudflare.

 ![Cloudflare Pages Beta button on dashboard](/images/cf-pages-beta.png)